osxmidi/LinVst/README.md

 Installs lin-vst-server.exe and lin-vst-server.exe.so to /usr/bin and installs linvst.so to /usr/lib/vst

-Use Makefile-embed for host embedded window (experimental)
+Use Makefile-embed for host embedded window option (experimental)

 -------